-If faculty have a project in mind that does not exactly fit into the parameters below, we urge you to contact Kate Sullivan and discuss the plan with her to see if funding is a possibility.
-Please, also, consult the assessment page, which houses a number of previous and varied projects, a perusal of which might generate the kernel of a plan.
+If faculty have a project in mind that does not exactly fit into the parameters below, we urge you to contact Sarah Lushia, Lane’s CLO Coordinator (ext.
+5482), or Kate Sullivan, Chair of the Assessment Team (ext.
+3256), to discuss your ideas.
+Please, also, consult the assessment page, which houses a number of previous and varied projects.

-- Development of Supplemental Materials (20-25 hours): for the integration and increased visibility of course outcomes (e.g., shared syllabi, signature assignments, other supplemental documents);
+- Development of Supplemental Materials (20-30 hours): for the integration and increased visibility of course outcomes (e.g., shared syllabi, signature projects, other supplemental documents);

-- Rubric and Grading Criteria Development (or Refinement) (20-25 hours): for a signature assignment or varied assignments within courses or sequences;
+- Rubric and Grading Criteria Development (or Refinement) (includes mapping to CLOs, or making them visible/clear) (20-35 hours): for a signature1 project or varied assignments within courses or sequences;

 - Assessing one or more CLO(s) using a rubric and scoring artifacts across a series of similar courses in the department, program, or discipline;